Can another healthcare professional help?

 We are always grateful to the patients who, when they realise they cannot keep an appointment, phone or contact us to tell reception that they will not be coming.
 This lets that appointment slot be used for another patient or an emergency.

-Please note that 20% of our appointments are pre-booked, the receptionist will advise you of the times and availability of these appointments when you phone/attend.
-Our current waiting time for a pre-bookable appointment time is 3 weeks.(these times will vary).
+Our appointments are a mixture of pre-bookable and on-the-day, the receptionist will advise you of the times and availability of these appointments when you phone/attend.

 Cancelled Appointments/Did Not Attend